simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 01-Nov 03 2024
+Solar Radiation Storm Forecast for Nov 02-Nov 04 2024

-              Nov 01  Nov 02  Nov 03
+              Nov 02  Nov 03  Nov 04
-S1 or greater   90%     40%     20%
+S1 or greater   50%     30%     30%

-Rationale: The greater than 10 MeV proton flux is expected to continue at S1 (Minor) levels into early 01 Nov.
-The greater than 10 MeV proton flux is expected to be elevated above background levels over 02-03 Nov, but remain below event threshold.
+Rationale: There is a chance for the greater than 10 MeV proton flux to remain elevated but below threshold over 02-04 Nov.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at Oct 31 2024 2120 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 01 2024 1431 UTC.

-Radio Blackout Forecast for Nov 01-Nov 03 2024
+Radio Blackout Forecast for Nov 02-Nov 04 2024

-              Nov 01        Nov 02        Nov 03
+              Nov 02        Nov 03        Nov 04
 R1-R2           75%           75%           75%
-R3 or greater   25%           25%           25%
+R3 or greater   35%           35%           35%

-Rationale: M-class flares are expected, with a chance for X-class flares, through 03 Nov.
+Rationale: M-class flares (R1-minor) are expected, with a chance for X-class (R3-strong), through 04 Nov.

 ```